 - Suboxone – Suboxone contains naloxone and buprenorphine, both of which are also capable of minimizing painful withdrawal symptoms and subduing cravings.
 Naloxone is also effective are preventing overdose.

 - Subutex – Subutex is the brand name for buprenorphine, which operates in the same manner as methadone and Suboxone does.
 However, Subutex does not contain naloxone, making it a substance that is used in highly controlled settings, as it can be addictive.

 - Vivitrol – Vivitrol is an injectable medication that lasts for 30 days.
 During that time, Vivitrol stops cravings and decreases the intensity of withdrawal symptoms.

 Many individuals who are recovering from heroin addiction utilize these medications as a means of effectively weaning off of the drug all while managing withdrawal symptoms to the best of their ability.

 Do You Need Help?
-Call Our Heroin Detox Center In Stuart Today
+Call Our Heroin Detox Center In Chattanooga Today

 Most Insurance Accepted

 As a member of the Harmony Recovery Group family of treatment programs, we are able to work with many private insurance plans.